Louis II of Anjou: Naples

 Antipope Clement VII crowned Louis king in the chapel of the Popes' Palace in Avignon on 1 November 1389.
 Charles VI of France and his younger brother, Louis of Touraine, were also present at the ceremony, demonstrating their support to Louis.
 Gian Galeazzo Visconti also joined their alliance.

 Louis and his fleet of about 40 galleys sailed from Marseille in July 1390 and reached the Bay of Naples on 6 August.
 His troops captured the Castel Sant'Elmo in October, and the Castel Nuovo weeks later.
 Clement VII's legate, Cardinal Pierre de Thury, who had accompanied Louis to Naples, administered the kingdom efficiently on his behalf.
 Louis was engaged to King John I of Aragon's daughter, Yolande.
 Clement VII provided regular financial support to Louis whose troops achieved a series of major victories and captured Amalfi and Ravello in 1392.
 Most Calabrian barons (including the heads of the powerful Sanseverino and Ruffo families) also swore fealty to him by the autumn of 1392.
 In practice, the Kingdom of Naples was divided between Louis and Ladislaus.

-Charles VI of France showed the first symptoms of madness on 5 August 1392, which enabled Philip II of Burgundy to strengthen his position at the French royal court.
+Charles VI of France showed the first symptoms of madness on 5 August 1392, which enabled Duke Philip II of Burgundy to strengthen his position at the French royal court.
 In November, Visconti sent an envoy to Paris to persuade the French to launch further military campaigns to Italy.
 Louis of Turenne, who had received the Duchy of Orléans from Charles VI, supported the plan, because he wanted to conquer large parts of the Papal States for himself; his maternal uncle, Louis II, Duke of Bourbon, also decided to lead a French army to Naples to support Louis.
 However, negotiations with their potential Italian allies and Clement VII proved that their goals could hardly be achieved, because of the lack of sufficient financial support.